 Latitude and longitude are used to find the precise location of a point on Earth’s surface.
 Both latitude and longitude are measured in degrees which are divided into minutes which are further divided into seconds.

-- Latitude of a point on Earth’s surface is the angle the normal from that point makes with the equatorial plane.
+- The latitude of a point on Earth’s surface is the angle the normal from that point makes with the equatorial plane.
 Latitude specifies the north-south position of a point.

 - The lines of latitude are known as parallels and are equidistant from each other (69 miles or 111 km apart).

 - Range: 0-90 degrees North or 0-90 degrees south (Alternatively, -90 to +90 degrees where ‘-‘ denotes south).